Azure/azure-sdk-for-php/README.md

 > **Note**
 >
 > The PHP Client Libraries for Microsoft Azure have a dependency on the [HTTP_Request2](http://pear.php.net/package/HTTP_Request2), [Mail_mime](http://pear.php.net/package/Mail_mime), and [Mail_mimeDecode](http://pear.php.net/package/Mail_mimeDecode) PEAR packages.
-The recommended way to resolve these dependencies is to install them using the [PEAR package manager](http://pear.php.net/manual/en/installation.php).
+The recommended way to resolve these dependencies is to install them using the [Composer package manager](http://getcomposer.org).

 ##Install via Composer